 Mr Franklin is a qualified geologist with a strong track record of corporate experience.
 He is currently the Managing Director of Enrizen Financial Group and formerly a director of the Australian Olympic Committee Inc. and Australian Water Polo Inc. He is also an Associate of the Australian Institute of Company Directors.
-Mr Franklin is currently non-executive director of ASX listed company Gateway Mining Limited and Company Secretary of ASX listed company Silver Mines Limited.
+Mr Franklin is currently non-executive director of ASX listed company Gateway Mining Limited (since February 2013) and Company Secretary of ASX listed company Silver Mines Limited.

-David Morgan - Independent Non-Executive Director
+David Morgan - Independent Non-Executive Director (resigned 20 June 2024)